aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/others/get-public-key/_index.md

 ## OpenAPI Specification

-The [OpenAPI Specification](https://reference.aspose.cloud/cells/#/KeyController/GetPublicKey) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.
+The [OpenAPI Specification](https://reference.aspose.cloud/cells/#/KeyController/GetPublicKey) defines a publicly accessible programming interface, enabling you to perform REST interactions directly from your web browser.

 ## Excel API SDK

-Using an SDK is the best way to speed up the development.
-An SDK takes care of low-level details and lets you focus on your project tasks.
-Please check out the [GitHub repository](https://github.com/aspose-cells-cloud) for a complete list of Aspose.Cells Cloud SDKs.
+Utilizing an SDK is the most efficient way to accelerate development.
+An SDK manages low-level details, allowing you to concentrate on your project tasks.
+For a comprehensive list of Aspose.Cells Cloud SDKs, please consult the [GitHub repository](https://github.com/aspose-cells-cloud).

-The following code examples demonstrate how to make calls to Aspose.Cells web services using various SDKs:
+The following code examples illustrate how to interact with Aspose.Cells web services using various SDKs: